forgatn/SoundDeck/README.md

 ## Project structure

 **assets**
-> folder where all stored JS / CSS / Image files / ...
+> folder where all stored JS / CSS / Image files / ... etc

 **sound**
 > folder where all mp3 media used in project are stored